 If there are two rivers in one catchment, one small and one large, can these rivers be in one project?
 Or do I need to submit two applications?
 The rivers are far from one another.

-What criteria do you look for to assess is an NGO is financially sustainable/eligible?
+What criteria do you look for to assess whether an NGO is financially sustainable/eligible?
 What documents will we need to provide to you?

-All applicants will need to send us accounts for the past three financial years.
-We wish to see that organisations have a steady income and can handle funds to the size of the grant that you are applying for.
-We also wish to see that organisations are not reliant on just one funder and have several different income streams.
-If you are looking to apply for a project and you are a new or recently formed NGO, we will wish to discuss your suitability prior to receiving your application.
+All applicants must send us accounts for the past three financial years.
+We wish that organisations have a steady income and can handle funds to the size of the grant you are applying for.
+We also wish that organisations do not rely on just one funder and have several different income streams.
+If you are looking to apply for a project and you are a new or recently formed NGO, we would like to discuss your suitability before receiving your application.

-For catchment development projects and barrier inventories, should we consider part of a catchment or the whole area?
+Should we consider part of a catchment or the whole area for barrier identification and prioritisation projects?

 A successful catchment development project will be at a scale that is feasible for the applicant to complete in one year.
 The programme would like to assess and remove as many barriers as possible, so larger and more ecologically significant catchments are welcome.
 Ultimately, the scale should be determined by the applicant, judging what is feasible given the specific conditions of the catchment of concern.